-&lt;sup>26 Emerson and Bonini, op. cit., p77.
+26 Emerson and Bonini, op. cit., p77.

 While there are many individual efforts, one very promising, jointly conceived international initiative is the Keystone Project.
-Similar international efforts such as this should be supported and leveraged against other national/regional efforts in order to advance critical work in this arena.
+Similar international efforts such as this should be supported and leveraged against other national/regional efforts in order to advance critical work in this arena.27 grants to meet the projected permanent gap between earned income and operating costs, as well as for discrete developmental or expansion costs.